STEEL CONNECT, INC.

 CODE OF BUSINESS CONDUCT AND ETHICS

-This Code of Business Conduct and Ethics (the “Code”) sets forth legal and ethical standards of conduct for directors, officers and employees of ModusLink Global Solutions, Inc. and its subsidiaries (the “Company”), including the Company’s’ principal executive officer and its senior financial officers (principal financial officer and controller or principal accounting officer, or persons performing similar functions).
+This Code of Business Conduct and Ethics (the “Code”) sets forth legal and ethical standards of conduct for directors, officers and employees of Steel Connect, Inc. and its subsidiaries and other business entities controlled by the Company worldwide (the “Company”), including the Company’s’ principal executive officer and its senior financial officers (principal financial officer and controller or principal accounting officer, or persons performing similar functions).
 This Code is intended to deter wrongdoing and to promote the conduct of all Company business in accordance with high standards of integrity and in compliance with all applicable laws and regulations.
-This Code applies to the Company and all of its subsidiaries and other business entities controlled by the Company worldwide.

 Compliance with Laws, Rules and Regulations